reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 :::caution

-Note that we've just added an import dependency between two slices - the `todosSlice` is importing a value from the `filtersSlice`.
+Note that we've now added an import dependency between two slices - the `todosSlice` is importing a value from the `filtersSlice`.
 This is legal, but be careful. **If two slices _both_ try to import something from each other, you can end up with a "cyclic import dependency" problem that can cause your code to crash**.
 If that happens, try moving some common code to its own file and import from that file instead.

 :::